OriolGraCar/InteractMaker/README.md

 WARNING!: Chain F in pdb FE doesn't start in residue 1 The END
 ```
- You can add aditional arguments such as -v to have the vebrose or -s to have a pdb file of each one of the steps.
+ You can add aditional arguments such as -v to have the vebrose, -s to have a pdb file of each one of the steps or -m to set a maximum number of chains in the output.

 Warning, if the pdb that is being constructed as more chains than possible letters, some chains will have the same name despite beign different chains.
 This happens for example when bulding a virus capside.

 # GUI example

 *Step 1:*

 To use the GUI first launch the InteractMakerGui.py.
 Then a pop-up window will be opened.